 Managing Paperwork and Organization

 As any manager would agree, the role requires a lot of time devoted to paperwork and spreadsheets.
 Managing an office is a lot of work, especially on top of other projects you may be assigned.
 A significant aspect of performing this role well is keeping things organized.
 Utilizing office management tools is instrumental in staying organized, ensuring that paperwork is in order and easy to access, in addition to managing schedules and more.
-Workplace technology such as cloud storage is largely beneficial in organizing “paperwork,” as it stores files and information in a secure database.
+Workplace management technology such as cloud storage is largely beneficial in organizing “paperwork,” as it stores files and information in a secure database.
 Not only does this eliminate the need to manually sort through files in a cabinet, but it also simplifies finding, sharing, and accessing information.
 In addition to this, countless other tools can be accessed from your computer's browser.
 Google offers numerous tools such as calendars, shared spreadsheets, chatrooms, and more to make managing your office more straightforward than ever.